 Keeping a business focus on key drivers is a high priority for all CEOs and Directors.

-At this time of year, the review of strategy execution and business focus is important.
+At this time of year, the strategy execution and business focus review is important.
 Has marketing delivered to plan?
 Have sales delivered to the plan?
 Alternatively, is there even a documented plan in place at all that demonstrates the requirements of strategy implementation and the measurements for that plan?

-For most CEOs, I meet they have a similar list of overarching priorities in how they operate.
+Most CEOs I meet have a similar list of overarching priorities in how they operate.
 It will depend on the size of the company and your relationship with it.
 A mid-market CEO is typically a director of the company and may hold the title of managing director.
 Some are hired CEOs with a board of directors that are the original owners.

 - Cash flow

 - Individual net worth